Espresso Martini (aka Vodka Espresso)

 Words by Simon Difford

-Likened to a vodka & Red Bull for the discerning, the caffeine loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur and a dash of sugar.
-Although not a true Martini, and these days often served in a coup rather than a V-shaped glass, the Espresso Martini is perhaps the best-known of contemporary classic cocktails to emerge from the 1990s.
+Likened to a Vodka & Red Bull for the discerning, the caffeine-loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur.
+Although far from a true Martini, the Espresso Martini is perhaps the best-known of the contemporary classic cocktails to emerge from the 1990s.

 Espresso Martinis are usually garnished with three coffee beans arranged in a petal formation floating in the centre of the drinks creamy surface.
-The floating of three beans comes from the traditional serving of Sambuca in Italy where the three beans are called 'con la mosca', meaning "with the fly".
-The three beans represent health, wealth and happiness.
+The floating of three beans comes from the traditional serving of Sambuca in Italy where the floating beans are called con la mosca, meaning 'with the fly'.
+Three beans represent health, wealth and happiness.

 History / origins

-So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink which morphed over a couple of decades to suit the tastes of a changing audience and situation.
+So, the Vodka Espresso, Espresso Martini and Pharmaceutical Stimulant are essentially the same drink that morphed over a couple of decades to suit the tastes of a changing audience and situation.